NOAA-OceanExploration/WaterColumnHighlighter/README.md

 OWL-ViT: Google's Open-vocabulary detector with specialized marine organism prompts
 YOLOv8: Ultralytics' fast and accurate object detection with multiple size options
+DETR: Facebook's Detection Transformer for object detection
+CLIP: OpenAI's model used here as a patch classifier, leveraging another detector (YOLO or DETR) for initial bounding box proposals.
-DETR: Facebook's Detection Transformer for object detection Ensemble Detection: Combines multiple models with customizable weights to leverage the strengths of each detector for improved accuracy
+Ensemble Detection: Combines multiple models with customizable weights to leverage the strengths of each detector for improved accuracy
 Model Variant Selection: Choose between different model variants:
 OWL-ViT: base or large
 YOLOv8: nano, small, medium, large, or extra large
 DETR: resnet50, resnet101, or dc5
+CLIP: Uses a configurable base detector (YOLO or DETR) with its own variants.
 Customizable Configuration: All detector options are configurable via TOML config file Temporal Dynamics Modeling: Utilizes BiLSTM networks to capture temporal dependencies across video frames, enhancing the accuracy of highlight detection.
 Model Saving and Checkpointing: Implements model checkpointing and early stopping to prevent overfitting and enable training resumption.